Should I Sue for Breach of Contract in Iowa?

 - The transfer of any interest in real estate, except for leases lasting less than one year

-Either is likely less expensive and time consuming than traditional litigation, but it can also limit discovery and presenting evidence.
+Both ADR methods are likely less expensive and time-consuming than traditional litigation, but they can also limit discovery and presenting evidence.
 And, in the case of arbitration, the ability to appeal is limited.

 If neither arbitration nor mediation is a viable option, litigation may be your only chance to remedy a contractual breach.
 A court can order the breaching party to pay compensation or, if possible, to perform its obligations under the original agreement.

 Drafting and Reviewing Contracts

 Breaches of contract are often situations such as a buyer failing to pay a supplier or a buyer alleging that the supplier provided a defective product.
 In those cases, the suing parties may have no problem taking the other to court.

 Situations in which the parties need to continue doing business afterward, however, can be trickier.
 “So, you’ve got to be strategic when you’re thinking through the contract provisions at the beginning,” Gehling says.